ocryptocode/educate/README.md

 # educate
  The best education mastered with AI , a remarkable movement on the new ecosystem

-hosted by vortex, wolfist and aalex
+hosted by vortex, wolfist and aalex and viresi

 coming soon